skarbat/xsysroot/README.md

-  -l, --list            list all available sysroot profiles -s, --status          display settings and mount status -q VAR, --query=VAR   query a profile variable name -i, --is-mounted      returns wether sysroot is mounted -r, --renew           rebuilds sysroot from scratch - QCOW DATA WILL BE LOST -m, --mount           mount the current qcow image -u, --umount          unmount the current qcow image -c, --chroot          jumps you to an interactive ARM shell on the current
+  -l, --list            list all available sysroot profiles -s, --status          display settings and mount status -q VAR, --query=VAR   query a profile variable name -n, --running         display any processes currently running on the sysroot -i, --is-mounted      returns wether sysroot is mounted -r, --renew           rebuilds sysroot from scratch - QCOW DATA WILL BE LOST -e, --expand          expands sysroot partition to fit image size,
-                        sysroot
+                        preserving data (must be ext2/ext3/ext4) -m, --mount           mount the current qcow image -u, --umount          unmount the current qcow image -c, --chroot          jumps you to an interactive ARM shell on the current sysroot
   -x CMD, --execute=CMD
-                        executes a command in the sysroot -d, --depends         installs Debian "Build-Depends" on the sysroot -b DIRECTORY, --build=DIRECTORY
+                        executes a command in the sysroot -o IMAGE_FILE, --screenshot=IMAGE_FILE
+                        take a screenshot of the virtual display (extension determines format)
-                        performs a Debian "debuild" on the host (cross build a package)
+  -d, --depends         installs Debian "Build-Depends" on the sysroot -b, --build           performs a Debian "debuild" on the host (cross build a
+                        package)
   -k DIRECTORY, --skeleton=DIRECTORY
-                        gives you a Debian package control directory skeleton
+                        gives you a Debian package control directory skeleton -g GEOMETRY, --geometry=GEOMETRY
+                        create and partition new image using geometry in MB (e.g. "myimage.img fat32:40 ext3:200"
 ```

 ###Python